Adiaparmar/ScrumFlow-AI/README.md

 ---

 ![AAES Pipeline Running](images/Screenshot%202026-03-08%20183446.png)
-*The AAES pipeline running in the terminal: phases, parallel agents with spinners, and the final summary panel*
+*The pipeline running in the terminal: phases, parallel agents with spinners, and the final summary panel*

 ---